 2.4 Data analyses

-2.4.1 Agreement.
+2.4.1 Inter-rater agreement.
 Agreement will be assessed using a “mean-minus-one” (MM1) correlation measure as described by Vessel et al. (2014): a correlation is computed between a given participant’s liking ratings for each individual stimulus and the average ratings of all other participants.
 The across-observer average MM1 score is computed by 1) transforming individual r-values to z values, 2) computing a mean, and 3) transforming that score back to an r-value for easier interpretability.
 This method has been shown to result in less biased estimates than averaging raw correlations (Corey et al., 1998).
 Additionally, to allow for direct comparisons with other studies using perceptual ratings of voices, we will also report Krippendorff’s alpha (K), as recommended by Lange and Frieler (2018) for perceptual ratings of music stimuli, using the kripp.alpha function in the irr R package (Gamer et al., 2019) and intraclass correlations (ICC2 or single random raters, absolute values), using the ICC function in the psych R package (Revelle, 2021).

-2.4.2 Consistency.
+2.4.2 Intra-rater agreement.
 In addition to the consistency measures mentioned in Section 1.2, we will also report, for each participant and based on his/her ratings of 110 stimuli in the first and second sessions, Pearson correlation scores as a measure of test-retest intra-rater agreement (separately for liking rating and each of the 10 perceptual feature ratings).

 2.4.3 Modelling.
 Different linear mixed effects analyses will be proposed using the lmer function from the lme4 package (Bates et al., 2015) implemented in R (R Core Team, 2014).
 For all models reported, residual plots and QQ-curves will be visually inspected to make sure there was no deviation from normality or homoscedasticity.
 Estimates for degrees of freedom, F statistics, and p-values will be computed using Satterthwaite approximation with anova() function in the lmerTest package (Kuznetsova et al., 2015).Variance inflation factor (VIF) will be monitored with the goal of keeping it under 4 for all predictors.